AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 >abstract="Select a range for the number of expected daily events for the entire connection."

 >[!CONTEXTUALHELP]
+>id="connection_change_personid"
+>title="Change Person ID"
+>abstract="A change of the Person ID deletes all existing data in the connection and re-ingests all data from the dataset based on the new Person ID.
+This action can have cost implications. <br/><br/>When you select **[!UICONTROL Continue]**, a delay in reporting is possible until the process completes."

+>[!CONTEXTUALHELP]
 >id="connection_change_accountid"
 >title="Change Account ID"
 >abstract="A change of the Account ID deletes all existing data in the connection and re-ingests all data from the dataset based on the new Account ID.
 This action can have cost implications. <br/><br/>When you select **[!UICONTROL Continue]**, a delay in reporting is possible until the process completes."